ostroosma/dueca/doc/gtk4interface.md

 }
 ~~~~

 The bind functions should link the data in your application to the interface widgets.
-If the data does not change (like the participant id), you can simply copy it over by setting the label string:
+If the data does not change (like the participant id), you can simply copy the data over by setting the label string:

 ~~~~{.cxx}
 void ResultsWindow::cbBindParticipantId(GtkSignalListItemFactory *fact, GtkListItem *item,